Designing a High-Impact 16–25 Transitions Pathway for Adults with LD & Autism

 • Defines roles across children’s and adults’ social care, health and education.

-• Shows how information will be shared safely and efficiently.
+• Shows how information is shared safely and efficiently (consent, UK GDPR, role-based access).

 Housing and support: moving into adulthood